numist/Switch/README.md

 Switch, Window-Based Context Switching
 ======================================

 Switch is a window-based (as opposed to application-based) context switcher.
-By default it is bound to using `⌥⇥` and `⌥⇧⇥` to cycle through the visible windows on the current space.
+By default it is bound to using `⌥⇥` and `⌥⇧⇥` to cycle through the visible windows on the current space, and `⌥W` can be used to close windows while the interface is active.
 It looks like this:

 ![Interface Screenshot](http://numist.net/random/switch.png)